trambakbanerjee/trambakbanerjee.github.io/_pages/about.md

 2. High Dimensional Penalized Likelihood Methods, and
 3. Big Data applications in Health, Consumer Behavior and Marketing.

-I am interested in forging new collaborations at KU and explore research ideas that have a common interest.
+I am interested in forging new collaborations at KU and exploring research ideas that have a common interest.